ck4up(1) ck4up(1)

 <@[A-Za-z0-9_]*@> <string> [<string>]

-definitions.
+tions.
 This is handy if many URLs follow a common syntax.
-See
+See the examples for @GNU@ below.
+Macro expansion is done recursively, allowing macros

 EXAMPLE